 Year: April 2018

 Before he became the legendary venture capitalist he is today, John Doerr was an engineer at Intel in the 1970s.
-During his time there, he worked under the legendary Andy Grove, learning the art and science of Objectives and Key Results (OKRs).
+While there, he worked under the legendary Andy Grove, learning the art and science of Objectives and Key Results (OKRs).

 This approach is a goal-setting system that helps companies of all sizes prioritize where to direct their resources, track progress, and fail fast within a given time frame.